Transportation of Beef Cattle

 Any class of animal can be a high risk to transport if the animal is sick, injured, or otherwise compromised.
 Market cows (i.e. cull cows) are often at the greatest risk of being compromised during transport, especially those that are older, thinner and weaker.
 In winter, thin haired dairy cows from an insulated barn are faced with additional challenges, particularly if they are still lactating.

 When transporting market cows, pay particular attention to loading density, weather conditions and the duration in transit.
 Market cows should be well bedded, segregated, and when possible, loaded in the back compartment so that they are loaded last and unloaded first.

-Cows with a body condition score (BCS) of 1 should never be transported.
+Cows with a body condition score (BCS) of 1 (5-point BCS scale) should never be transported.
 Cows with a BCS of 2 should only be transported short distances.
-Learn more about how to body condition score in this video.

 Any class of cattle can be a medium risk to transport if they are exposed to stress.
-During the fall run, calves may be more tired and stressed due to a combination of weaning stress, commingling with calves from other herds, and unfamiliar feed in livestock markets.
+During the fall run, calves may be more tired and stressed due to a combination of weaning stress, commingling with calves from other herds, and unfamiliar feed and water in livestock markets.
 These calves may be at higher risk of injury in transit, and are much more likely to get sick as a result of this accumulated stress.
 Calves are at greater risk for poor welfare outcomes as the time in transit increases, especially around the 30 hour mark.
-Calves are also more sensitive than fat cattle to external temperature of less than -15 degrees or higher than 30 degrees Celsius.
+Calves are also more sensitive than fat cattle to external temperature below -15 degrees or above 30 degrees Celsius.

 Finished and yearling cattle are young, healthy and have good nutritional reserves, which helps them to easily withstand transport stress.